asjadnaqvi/The-Stata-Guide/README.md

 # Welcome to the Stata Guide!

-This folder contains various files for [The Stata Guide on Medium](https://medium.com/the-stata-guide).
+This repository contains various links and files to help you navigate [**The Stata Guide on Medium**](https://medium.com/the-stata-guide).

 ### The list of guides (date published in brackets)